polyscone/tofu/README.md

 The top-level keys (e.g. `"app1"`) describe a unique tenant name.
 This can be anything you like and is used to group things like hostname configuration for a tenant.
 It's also used as the folder name that will be created in the data directory for that tenant.

-The `"hostnames"` key within a tenant object is used to describe all of the hostnames that should resolve to the parent tenant.
-Hostnames are described as key/value pairs where the key is the hostname and the value is the type of application the hostname serves.
+The `"hosts"` key within a tenant object is used to describe all of the hosts that should resolve to the parent tenant.
+Hosts are described as key/value pairs where the key is the hostname and the value is the type of application the hostname serves.

 The application type (e.g. `"site"`, `"pwa"`) is used during tenant setup at runtime to configure routers etc. The `"site"` tenant will setup routes specific to a more traditional MPA, whereas `"pwa"` will setup routes that make sense for an SPA style PWA.